gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 {{< /hilight >}}

 The program will continue to ask for an age until the pupil enters an age that is a number.
-This is the correct behavior of `simpleio.ReadNumberFromKeyboard()`.
-The function is defined to have this behavior.
+This is the correct behaviour of `simpleio.ReadNumberFromKeyboard()`.
+The function is defined to have this behaviour.

 The question is why?
 The pupils should realise that something special is happening inside the `simpleio.ReadNumberFromKeyboard()`.